msft-mirror-aosp/platform.frameworks.base/tools/aapt2/readme.md

   2017.
 This README will be updated more frequently in the future.
 - Added a new flag `--no-compress-fonts`.
 This can significantly speed up loading fonts from APK assets, at the cost of increasing the storage size of the APK.
+- Changed the behavior of `--enable-sparse-encoding`.
+Sparse encoding is only applied if the minSdkVersion is >= 32.
+- Changed the behavior of `--force-sparse-encoding`.
+Sparse encoding is only applied if the minSdkVersion is >= 32 or is not set.

 ## Version 2.19
 - Added navigation resource type.